mathwhiz1212/autocompilegpg/README.md

 The goal of this script is to upgrade all of the GnuPG V.1.* to V.1.4.19 as there are many vulnerable versions floating around, even the last version is vulnerable.

-Currently this script requires: A debian based linux distro, A working internet connection, firefox or a firefox port that will start with the command firefox url and gpg or sha1sum.
+Currently this script requires: A debian based linux distro, firefox or a firefox port that will start with the command firefox url and gpg or sha1sum.

+For use in enviroments with unreliable or nonexistant internet connections please use the offline branch, currently being uploaded ~117MB

 Please import my public key (key.txt) and verify the .sh file with the signature. e.g. gpg --import key.txt && gpg --verify GnuPG1.4.19.sh.sig GnuPG1.4.19.sh